smooth-loader/smooth-loader/README.md

 docker compose run --rm app
 ```

-You'll be able to run NPM commands inside of the container and commands like `npm run watch` to make TypeScript watch for your changes and auto-compile everything to plain JavaScript.
+You'll be able to run NPM commands inside of the container and commands:
+- `npm run watch` to make TypeScript watch for your changes and auto-compile everything to plain JavaScript
+- `npm run build` compile all of your TypeScript files to JavaScript

 #### Stop and Remove the Container
 ```bash